NO MORE CHEAP TOBACCO

 NO TOBACCO COUPONS

-Big Tobacco spends over $300 million a year on coupons and other discounts.
+Big Tobacco spends hundreds of millions of dollars a year on coupons and other discounts.
 Access to tobacco coupons makes youth more likely to become addicted and current smokers more likely to keep smoking.